saidavanam/cs50-final_project/description.md

-Your CS50 final project, WikiFood, is an ambitious and innovative concept that combines technology with gastronomy.
+WikiFood, is an ambitious and innovative concept that combines technology with gastronomy.
 Here's a detailed breakdown covering various aspects of your project:

 1. **Project Overview**: WikiFood is a comprehensive online platform dedicated to gastronomy.
 It serves as a one-stop destination for food enthusiasts, offering detailed information about a wide range of dishes.